How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • Normalization of the immune system;

-• Cleansing the body by removing toxins and toxins;
+• Cleansing the body by removing waste and toxins;

 • Mild sedative effect on the central nervous system.

-To increase the effectiveness of treatment with folk remedies, it is important to take into account possible alternative methods of dealing with the disease and the occurrence of side effects from the use of this or that drug, therefore, one cannot do without consulting a competent specialist.
+To increase the effectiveness of treatment with folk remedies, it is important to take into account possible alternative methods of combating the disease and the occurrence of side effects from the use of a particular drug, so it is impossible to do without consulting a competent specialist.

-The methods of dealing with psoriasis at home are quite diverse, we will return to this topic later, but the basic principles for all of them will be:
+Ways to combat psoriasis at home are quite varied; we will return to this topic later, but the basic principles for all of them will be:

-1. The systematic use of treatment with folk remedies;
+1. Systematic use of treatment with folk remedies;

-2. The use of hormonal agents during periods of exacerbation;
+2. The use of hormonal drugs during periods of exacerbation;

-3. Control over the formation of crusts, their removal as needed;
+3. Control over the formation of crusts, removing them as necessary;

-4. Carrying out full courses, without interrupting treatment and replacing one agent with another;
+4. Carrying out full courses, without interrupting treatment and replacing one remedy with another;

-5. Compliance with the correct skin hygiene recommended by the doctor;
+5. Compliance with the doctor's recommendations proper hygiene skin;

-Without adhering to all these principles, the fight against such a serious disease as psoriasis is simply unthinkable.
+Without observing all these principles, the fight against such a serious disease as psoriasis is simply unthinkable.

 In order to achieve

-the maximum effect in the fight against the disease, it is important to approach this responsibly and realize that folk remedies are a fairly serious set of measures.
-It is worth realizing that any home treatment is effective only at the initial stage of the disease.
-In the advanced stages of the disease, alternative methods of treatment are not recommended to be used in order to avoid further progression of psoriasis, in this case, preference is given to pharmaceuticals.
+For maximum effect in the fight against the disease, it is important to approach this responsibly and realize that folk remedies treatment is a fairly serious set of measures.
+It is worth realizing that any home treatment effective only at the initial stage of the disease.
+In advanced stages of the disease, traditional treatment methods are not recommended to avoid further progression of psoriasis; in this case, preference is given to pharmaceutical drugs.

-Before starting treatment with folk remedies, as mentioned above, it is strongly recommended to visit your doctor and get advice about treatment methods, only if a specialist approves this approach, start therapy.
+Before starting treatment with folk remedies, as mentioned above, it is strongly recommended to visit your doctor and get advice on treatment methods; only if the specialist approves of this approach, proceed with therapy.

-Let's go directly with alternative methods of treatment and deal with the most popular remedies in the fight against psoriasis:
+Let's move directly to traditional methods of treatment and look at the most popular remedies in the fight against psoriasis:

-• Turmeric powder is perhaps the most popular of all.
+• Turmeric powder is perhaps the most popular of all remedies.
 Its use is effective due to its anti-inflammatory properties.
-It is quite simple to prepare such a product, for this you need to stir 50 grams of turmeric powder in 100 grams of water until a homogeneous consistency is obtained.
-Carefully treat the papules on the body at night, and in the morning rinse with warm water.
-The use of turmeric powder in food will also be useful, because it contains a huge vitamin and mineral complex in its composition.
+It is quite simple to prepare such a remedy; for this you need to stir 50 g of turmeric powder in 100 g of water until a homogeneous consistency is obtained.
+At night, thoroughly treat papules on the body, and rinse with warm water in the morning.
+The use of turmeric powder in food will also be useful, because it contains a huge vitamin and mineral complex.

 • Coconut oil is very popular among psoriasis patients.
-It is quite simple to use: the oil is applied in a greasy layer to the affected skin areas, it is not washed off as long as possible.
-When used correctly, coconut oil will relieve itchy and dry skin in a few days.
+It is quite simple to use: the oil is applied in a greasy layer to the affected areas of the skin and, if possible, is not washed off for as long as possible.
+When used correctly, coconut oil will relieve itchy and dry skin within a few days.

-• Aloe juice - perhaps such a plant adorns the windowsills of many readers.
-Differs in a number of useful properties: it perfectly moisturizes the skin, has anti-inflammatory properties, and contains antioxidants.
-For the treatment of psoriasis, plant juice is used - the leaves are thoroughly washed under water, the peel is removed, and the juice should be squeezed out of the remaining pulp.
-Every day after taking a shower, papules on the body should be treated until they disappear completely.
+• Aloe juice - perhaps this plant decorates the windowsills of many readers.
+Differs in a number of ways useful properties: perfectly moisturizes the skin, has anti-inflammatory properties, contains antioxidants.
+To treat psoriasis, the juice of the plant is used - the leaves are thoroughly washed under water, the peel is removed, and the juice should be squeezed out of the remaining pulp.
+Every day after taking a shower, you need to treat papules on your body until they completely disappear.

-The use of various homemade ointments is an effective way to fight the disease.
-Homemade ointments are used to moisturize the skin, relieve dryness and other unpleasant sensations.
-Making homemade ointments is a simple process, even an inexperienced person can easily cope with this task.
-When using ointments on natural ingredients, you must remember to follow a number of rules:
+The use of various ointments made at home is an effective way to combat the disease.
+Ointments made at home are used to moisturize the skin, relieve dryness and other unpleasant sensations.
+Preparing homemade ointments is a simple process; even an inexperienced person can easily cope with this task.
+When using ointments with natural ingredients, you must remember to follow a number of rules:

-1. They are stored no more than 2 - 3 days at a temperature not higher than + 3 ° C;
+1. They are stored for no more than 2 - 3 days at a temperature not exceeding +3°C;

 2. They should be applied exclusively to clean skin;

-3. You need to use it until the signs of the disease completely disappear.
+3. It should be used until the signs of the disease disappear completely.

-Now let's go directly to the recipes for homemade ointments for psoriasis:
+Now let's move directly to the recipes for homemade ointments for psoriasis:

-• "Egg ointment" - 2 chicken eggs, 2 tablespoons of vinegar, 1 tablespoon of vegetable oil.
-Beat with a mixer until a homogeneous mass is formed, leave in the refrigerator for 30 minutes.
-The present and cooled ointment should be applied to the affected skin 2 times a day.
+• "Egg ointment" - 2 chicken eggs, 2 tablespoons vinegar, 1 tablespoon vegetable oil.
+Beat with a mixer until smooth, leave in the refrigerator for 30 minutes.
+The infused and cooled ointment should be applied to the affected areas of the skin 2 times a day.
 The course of treatment depends on the stage of the disease, but not less than 4 - 6 weeks.

-• "Propolis ointment" - 50 g of propolis, 50 g of butter, beat in a blender, let it brew in the refrigerator until completely cooled.
-Treat affected areas with sleep.
+• “Propolis ointment” - beat 50 g of propolis, 50 g of butter in a blender, let it brew in the refrigerator until completely cooled.
+Treat affected areas before sleep.
 The course of treatment should be continued for at least 6 to 8 weeks.

-• "Celandine ointment" - 50 grams of dry herb of celandine, 50 grams of petroleum jelly.
+• “Ointment from celandine” - 50 grams of dry celandine herb, 50 grams of Vaseline.
 Grind the celandine herb in a blender, mix the finished powder with petroleum jelly until a homogeneous structure is formed.
-Apply to the affected skin after bathing once a day.
-Continue treatment until the psoriasis spots disappear completely.
+Apply to affected areas of skin after bathing once a day.
+Continue treatment until psoriasis spots disappear completely.

-• "Scale ointment" - 50 g of dried fish scales should be crushed and thoroughly mixed with 100 g of fish oil.
-The ointment is applied every other day for 2 - 3 hours, after which it is washed off with warm water.
-The course of treatment lasts 4 to 6 weeks.
+• “Ointment from scales” - 50 grams of dried fish scales should be crushed and thoroughly mixed with 100 grams of fish oil.
+The ointment is applied every other day for 2 - 3 hours, after which it is washed off warm water.
+The course of treatment lasts 4 - 6 weeks.

 Homemade lotions and lotions as ways to combat psoriasis

 No less popular folk remedies in the fight against psoriasis are lotions and lotions.
-Their preparation does not take much time, and in terms of effectiveness, they are sometimes not inferior to creams.
+Their preparation does not take much time, and they are sometimes as effective as creams.

 Young celandine lotion.
-In the initial stages of the disease, as well as mild forms of psoriasis, such a lotion will be an excellent solution.
-It is not difficult to prepare it: pour 7 stalks of young celandine with 200 g of water, put in a water bath and boil for 15 minutes.
+For the initial stages of the disease, as well as mild forms of psoriasis, this lotion will be an excellent solution.
+It’s easy to prepare: pour 7 stems of young celandine into 200 grams of water, place in a water bath and boil for 15 minutes.
 After removing from the stove, let it brew, then strain through a fine sieve.
-Wipe the affected skin with a cotton swab 5 times a day.
-Duration of treatment is at least 4 weeks.
+Wipe the affected areas of the skin with a cotton swab 5 times a day.
+The duration of treatment is at least 4 weeks.

-Hypericum flower lotion.
+St. John's wort flower lotion.
 A decoction of St. John's wort can also be used in advanced stages of the disease.
-It is prepared as follows: 100 g of St. John's wort flowers pour 250 g of water, boil for 5 minutes.
-Allow to cool and infuse, then be sure to strain.
-Wipe papules 2 times a day after bathing, avoid long-term storage of the lotion.
+It is prepared as follows: pour 100 grams of St. John's wort flowers into 250 grams of water, boil for 5 minutes.
+Allow to cool and brew, then be sure to strain.
+Wipe the papules 2 times a day after bathing, avoid storing the lotion for a long time.
 Treatment should be continued for 8 weeks.

 Plantain leaf lotion.
-For the preparation of the lotion, it is better to use fresh plantain leaves in an amount of 150 grams.
-First, rinse them thoroughly in running water, then chop finely, fill with water, put on low heat and do not forget to cover with a lid.
+To prepare the lotion, it is better to use fresh plantain leaves in an amount of 150 g.
+First, rinse them thoroughly in running water, then chop them finely, add water, put on low heat and don’t forget to cover with a lid.
 Boil plantain leaves for at least 15 minutes, then strain and leave to cool.
-Treat your skin 2 to 3 times a day after showering for 4 to 6 weeks.
+Treat skin 2 to 3 times daily after showering for 4 to 6 weeks.

 Garlic compress.
-Pass the head of garlic through a grater or meat grinder, pour 150 g of boiling water over it, let it brew.
-Then strain through a strainer, apply in the form of compresses or lotions overnight.
+Pass the head of garlic through a grater or meat grinder, pour in 150 grams of boiling water, and let it brew.
+Then strain through a strainer and apply as compresses or lotions at night.

-Lotions from horse sorrel.
+Horse sorrel lotions.
 Grind 100 grams of horse sorrel in a blender, then pour boiling water over it and let it brew for 2 hours.
-Strain, apply as a lotion 3 times a day.
+Strain and use as a lotion 3 times a day.

-Healing baths: contraindications, basic rules, types of therapeutic baths
+Therapeutic baths: contraindications, basic rules, types of medicinal baths

-As one of the components of a comprehensive approach, patients with psoriasis are often prescribed therapeutic baths.
-The choice is not accidental: baths perfectly relieve itching, irritation, swelling, discomfort, help the patient to more easily endure an exacerbation of the disease, and also significantly prolong periods of remission.
+As one component of an integrated approach, patients with psoriasis are often prescribed medicinal baths.
+The choice is not accidental: baths perfectly relieve itching, irritation, swelling, discomfort, help the patient more easily endure an exacerbation of the disease, and also significantly prolong periods of remission.

-Healing baths have a whole range of useful properties:
+Therapeutic baths have a number of beneficial properties:

-1. Normalize the work of the sebaceous glands;
+1. Normalize the functioning of the sebaceous glands;

-2. Remove toxins and toxins from the epidermis;
+2. Remove toxins and waste from the epidermis;

-4. Relieve redness and swelling of the skin.
+4. Relieves redness and swelling of the skin.

-The appointment of medicinal baths also has its own contraindications:
+The use of medicinal baths also has its contraindications:

 • Oncological diseases;